SausageMuffins/Mind-Palace/Notes/Computer Engineering/Processes and Threads.md

 **Runnable Interface**

-The first way is by implementing a **runnable interface** and call it using a thread:
+The first way is by implementing a **runnable interface** then call it using a thread:

 ```java
     public class MyRunnable implements Runnable {